adobe/aepsdk-assurance-android/Documentation/Usage.md

 ## startSession

-The `startSession` API can be called to begin a AEP Assurance session.
+The `startSession` API can be called to begin an Assurance session.
 When called, the Mobile SDK displays a PIN authentication overlay to begin a session.

 **Signature**